mfrinsko/RepData_PeerAssessment1/PA1_template.md

 library(scales)
 ```

-Certain configurations for the knitr package will help to save figures appropriately.
+Certain global configurations for the knitr package will help to save figures appropriately, and display the R code and results as needed.

 ```r